abhishekccr/Assignment/README.md

 # Assignment
-Add to Cart flow using Page Object approach using the TestNG framework.
+Add to Cart flow using Page Object approach with  TestNG framework.

 Overview of the Approach: